 Figure X.1-1 shows the actors directly involved in the ADX-HIV Profile and the direction that the content is transmitted.
 Although the Content Creator employs the Data Structure Definition created by the Content Data Structure Creator, there is not a message exchange transaction, per se, between these actors.

-Figure X.1-1: ADX Actor Diagram
+Figure X.1-1: ADX-HIV Actor Diagram

-Table X.1-1 lists the content module(s) defined in the ADX Profile.
+Table X.1-1 lists the content module(s) defined in the ADX-HIV Profile.
 To claim support for this profile, an actor shall support all required content modules (labeled “R”) and may support optional content modules (labeled “O”).

-Table X.1-1: ADX Profile - Actors and Content Modules
+Table X.1-1: ADX-HIV Profile - Actors and Content Modules